Your cookie preferences

 Fibre broadband using full fibre or fibre-to-the-premises (FTTP) technology is almost completely unaffected by distance from the exchange since the fibre connection goes directly to your building or home.

-Read our more detailed guide about full fibre, or compare our range of fibre broadband deals available at your home.
+Read our more detailed guide on full fibre, or compare our range of fibre broadband deals available at your home.

 Compare fibre broadband deals